Relocation from abroad

 • a valid form of identification, such as a passport or other document proving your nationality

-• For people coming from Aruba, Curaçao, Sint Maarten, Bonaire, Sint Eustatius, and Saba: a change of address notification
+• For people from Aruba, Curaçao, St. Maarten, Bonaire, St. Eustatius, and Saba: a change-of-address notice

-• documents proving that, during your stay abroad, you got married, divorced, or had children (if applicable)
+• documents proving that, for example, you got married, divorced, or had children while living abroad (if applicable)

-• proof of legal residence in the Netherlands
+• proof of lawful residence in the Netherlands

 Term

-You must report to the municipality within 5 working days of your arrival in the Netherlands.
-If you do not comply with the reporting deadline, the municipality may impose a fine.
+You must register with the municipality within 5 business days of your arrival in the Netherlands.
+If you do not meet the registration deadline, the municipality may impose a fine on you.

 Did you find what you were looking for?